cursebreakers/crypto-bro/README.md

 You are encouraged to edit and customize your word lists.
 They can be found under *words* in the *src* folder.

-*names.txt* provides noun type values.
+- *names.txt* provides noun type values.

-*descriptors.txt* provides adjective types.
+- *descriptors.txt* provides adjective types.

-NOTE: You will need to relaunch the program to use any new words you've added.
+*NOTE: You will need to relaunch the program to use the new words you've added.*

 ---